kingsman142/captcha-solver/README.md

 9) (dataset) CAPTCHA is not 3D
 10) (dataset) no lowercase letters are used
 11) (dataset) at most 2 characters are conjoined at once
+12) (preprocessing) there is enough of a contrast between the background and lettering that thresholding is effective

 Ablation studies:
 1) does threshold help?